 Putting the matter that way seems to make the answer obvious.
 There are arguments for Academic Skepticism which have some plausibility, and some plausible objections to those arguments that support the Epistemist's view.
 Plausible arguments for something constitute some evidence for it.
 So, we can safely conjecture both that it is not evident that we can have knowledge of EI-type propositions and that it is not evident that such propositions necessarily fall outside our cognizance.
 Thus, the primary question becomes this: What prompted the Pyrrhonian to withhold assent to all non-evident propositions?

-The answer is that they found over and over again that neither experience nor reason was able to settle disputes about the non-evident.
+The answer is that they found (or at least reported that they found) over and over again that neither experience nor reason was able to settle disputes about the non-evident.
 But the Pyrrhonians did not eschew what they called “appearances” or reasoning.
 Quite the contrary, the Greek for “skeptic” is closely related to the verb “sképtomai” which means “to inquire.”
 Thus, calling oneself a Pyrrhonian Skeptic did not imply a disregard for inquiry or reasoning.
 Indeed, the modes, to be discussed later, were not designed to inhibit reasoning.
-Rather, they were designed to assist the Pyrrhonian in continuing to inquire by shielding her from the disquieting state of dogmatism.
+Rather, they were designed to assist the Pyrrhonian in continuing to inquire by shielding her from (what at least they found to be) the disquieting state of dogmatism.

-As mentioned above, the Pyrrhonians would practice what they called the “modes” in order to try to assure that they were not “perturbed” by assenting.
+As mentioned above, the Pyrrhonians practiced what they called the “modes” in order to try to help them assure that they would not be “perturbed” by assenting.
 Like piano exercises for the fingers that would result in semi-automatic responses to the printed notes on a sheet of music, the modes were mental exercises that would result in semi-automatic responses to claims being made by the dogmatists—those who assented to the non-evident.

-The Pyrrhonians believed that (but would not have assented to the claim that) there were two potential sources of knowledge: perception and reasoning.
+The Pyrrhonians believed (in the passive, yielding way of believing rather than the assenting way of believing) that there were two potential sources of knowledge: perception and reasoning.
 When the results of perception were introduced to settle a non-evident matter—say the actual color of an object (as opposed to how it appeared to someone), they would point out some or all of the following (Sextus Empiricus, PH I:40–128):